iRobot Create Python Example

 iRobot Create Client

-adds the function Bumped as a handler when the event is fired.
+adds the function bumped as a handler when the event is fired.
 The line:

 connects to the packets wire and returns a WireConnection object that is stored in the wire variable.
 This WireConnection has the same functionality as the one provided to the service object in the previous section.
 In this example, the WireValueChange event is used.
 The line: